jparise/dotfiles/README.md

 This repository contains my public [dotfiles](https://dotfiles.github.io/).
 Feel free to borrow anything you like.

-Installation is handled by the included Makefile. `make install` should take care of everything, but note that any existing configuration files will be removed _without_ making backup copies.
+Installation is handled by the Makefile. `make install` should take care of everything, but note that any existing configuration files will be removed _without_ making backup copies.

 ## atom

-Atom packages aren't stored in source control but the set of installed packages is maintained in `atom/packages.cson` with the help of the [Package Sync](https://atom.io/packages/package-sync) package.
+Atom packages aren't stored in source control.
+The set of installed packages is maintained in `atom/packages.cson` with the help of the [Package Sync](https://atom.io/packages/package-sync) package.

 ## bash